IanMadlenya/evolvingtradingbots/README.md

 - Proposal 4/7
 - in proposal talk about how data cannot be distributed because it may violte TOS.
 -

 ## TO DO:
--get data 2 years worth of one future
+- get data 2 years worth of one future
--literature search
+- literature search